pmartinolli/TTTTRPG/README.md

 ### ...
 Contribute

 * Send me corrections or suggestions at pascal.umontreal [at] gmail.com
-  * If you want I cite you, add "cite:myname" in your email
+  * If you don't want to be cited as contributor, add "no citation" in your email

 * Improve [Wikidata](https://www.wikidata.org) items related to tabletop RPG.
   * I documented some guidelines here https://www.wikidata.org/wiki/Wikidata:WikiProject_Board_Games (contact me at [Pmartinolli](https://www.wikidata.org/wiki/User:Pmartinolli) if you need help).
 I already made 7000 edits on TTRPGs so I have a little understanding of what is what there.